misiektoja/lol_monitor/docs/usage.md

 A Riot API key is always 42 characters, so a shorter one means the paste was cut.
 A password you chose reports presence only, since its length is a real disclosure.

+A secret you exported before starting the tool is left alone by a reload, the same way it wins at startup.
+Rotate that one by exporting the new value and restarting, which is the only way to change an exported value in a running process anyway.

 Windows supports too few signals for this, so it is available on Linux, Unix and macOS only.

 ## Coloring Log Output with GRC